 - Thrust into a whole new world, overwhelmed by new terminology

-- Recall when you got the full diagnosis
+- Do you recall when you got the full diagnosis?

 - Genomic testing for biomarkers